 Who is eligible to apply?
 Local non-governmental organizations or non-profits, local and state agencies, and schools and school systems including higher learning institutions.
-Partners in and serving historically underserved, overburdened, Black, Indigenous, People of Color (BIPOC) excluded, underrepresented, and under-resourced communities throughout the state are especially encouraged to apply.
+We encourage partners to detail how they are supporting local communities, enhancing outreach to groups who demonstrate need, and involving the communities they are working with in their programming.